Change Ringing on Our Tower Bells

-Welcome to our website entry, and if you are a potential visitor to our tower, whether to ring (we will welcome you with open arms!) or to watch us ringing and learn what it’s about (we will greet you warmly, take you upstairs to see the bells, show you how we raise and ring the bells, and answer all your questions) – please do come and see us.
-You will find a very warm reception here.
+Welcome to our website entry, If you are a potential visitor to our tower, whether to ring (welcome!) or to watch us ringing and learn what it’s about, we will greet you warmly, take you upstairs to see the bells, show you how we raise and ring the bells, and answer all your questions.
 The sound of church bells has become an iconic symbol of worship in the Christian Church, informing listeners that a service is about to start, and inviting worshipers.
-Rochester’s Church of the Ascension is pleased and proud to have such a set of bells in its tower, newly installed on September 12, 2015.
+Rochester’s Church of the Ascension is pleased and proud to have such a set of bells in its tower, installed in 2015.

 There are ten bells at Ascension hung for change ringing (defined as the ringing of sets of church bells or handbells in a constantly varying order; see Wikipedia for basic and general information: https://en.wikipedia.org/wiki/Change_ringing).